Skip to Main Content

 First ADs anchoring Stone Street and Auckland Film Studios call-sheet operations

 Here is how this works in practice.
 Our first assistant directors run the on-set ops spine across Stone Street Studios Wellington, Auckland Film Studios, Kumeu Film Studios (Avatar 2/3), Avalon Studios, and on-location across Hobbiton Matamata, the Mackenzie Country, Tongariro, Fiordland, Queenstown, and The capital's Te Aro and Cuba Street precincts.
-First ADs prep shooting schedules in Movie Magic Scheduling and Showrunner against the director's shot list, build day-out-of-days for talent and special-gear continuity, manage call sheets through Set Hero and Studio Binder distribution to crew and HODs, and run set blocking, crowd running, and continuity-team coordination on the floor.
+First ADs prep shooting schedules in Movie Magic Scheduling and Showrunner against the director's shot list, build day-out-of-days for talent and special-gear scene matching, manage call sheets through Set Hero and Studio Binder distribution to crew and HODs, and run set blocking, crowd running, and scene matching-team planning on the floor.
 We set up with second ADs handling talent wrangling, third ADs running background extras, and runner / set PA teams keeping the set moving on schedule.
 DEGNZ contracts cover first AD engagements with reciprocal DGA terms for US co-productions.
 SPADA frameworks cover second / third AD and PA engagements.
-ACC universal accident cover protects all AD-department crew on every shooting day.
+ACC universal accident cover protects all AD-department crew on each shooting day.

 Here is the short of it.
-Heritage runs through the Lord of the Rings / Hobbit Wellington AD bench (Carolynne Cunningham first-AD'd large portions of the Jackson productions), the Avatar: The Way of Water Kumeu first-AD team, and the Power of the Dog Mackenzie Country first-AD work — 25-year-deep body-level knowledge of weather-contingency planning for the famous NZ '4 seasons in 1 day' shooting environment.
+Heritage runs through the Lord of the Rings / Hobbit Wellington AD bench (Carolynne Cunningham first-AD'd large portions of the Jackson shoots), the Avatar: The Way of Water Kumeu first-AD team, and the Power of the Dog Mackenzie Country first-AD work — 25-year-deep body-level knowledge of weather-backup planning for the famous NZ '4 seasons in 1 day' shooting environment.

 ACT 03